-“A Whale of a Tale” explores the lives of local whalers, global environmental activists, and an American journalist in the Japanese coastal town of Taiji.
-Taiji was made famous, rather infamous, by the 2009 Academy Award-winning documentary, “The Cove.”
+“A Whale of a Tale” explores the lives of local whalers, global environmental activists and an American journalist in the Japanese coastal town of Taiji.
+Taiji was made famous, or infamous rather, by the 2009 Academy Award-winning documentary, “The Cove.”
 In “Whale of a Tale,” director Megumi Sasaki reveals that at the heart of every controversy there are still many sides to a narrative and that not every situation is as cut and dry as it appears.

 This discussion of culture, both local and global, is the heart and soul of “A Whale of a Tale.”

-The whale (dolphin) is at the very center of Taiji.
-As a profession, resource, and a symbol.
+The whale (dolphin) is at the very center of Taiji, as a profession, resource and symbol.
 Draw your own moral lines, but there is no denying that the relationship between whaling village and whale is something reverent.
 The village rests on the back of those whales and the residents of Taiji are incredibly aware of that.

 In “A Whale of a Tale,” you come to understand that the village of Taiji is just as much a victim as the dolphins.
 It begs the question, “To oppose cruelty, must a person become cruel?”

 It’s a timely question.

 Broader discussions aside, “A Whale of a Tale” presents a beautiful snapshot of Japanese culture.
 The film is intimate and very well done.
 The way the narrative is strung together over many years is commendable, and the technical aspects of the film are cohesive, neither overshadowing or detracting from the subject.

 I offer “A Whale of a Tale” my highest recommendation.
 A must-watch.